There are many pros and cons to waste incineration and waste to energy plants.

 - Incineration can be a good option in countries where land is scarce, or other conditions like soil suitability, flood risks, or bushfire risks aren’t suitable to set up landfill

 - Incineration doesn’t face the same limitation of landfill of running out of space, or having to manage and compact waste, as landfills might

 - In countries like China, incineration plants can be cheaper than new sustainable energy (wind and solar) projects

 - With a growing population in many places, there can be a stable source of fuel (waste) and easily available technologies for incineration plants

-- Incineration does have a place to co-exist with recycling – it can provide the hygienic treatment of the remaining waste that is not suitable for sustainable recycling, and at the same time generating energy from it, rather than it being sent to a landfill.
+- Incineration does have a place to co-exist with recycling – it can provide the hygienic treatment of the remaining waste that is not suitable for sustainable recycling (such as non recyclable plastics), and at the same time generating energy from it, rather than it being sent to a landfill.
 Recycling and waste-to-energy are complementary to achieve lower landfill rates.
 Countries with the highest rates of garbage incineration — Denmark, Norway, and Sweden, for example, all incinerate at least 50 percent of their waste — also tend to have high rates of recycling and composting of organic materials and food waste (e360.yale.edu)